quindar/quindar-angular/readme.md

 For more information about the *time* command, check out this stackoverflow post:
 [What do 'real', 'user' and 'sys' mean in the output of time?](http://stackoverflow.com/questions/556405/what-do-real-user-and-sys-mean-in-the-output-of-time1/556411#556411)

+# Known Constraints
+* No known constraints so far.

-# For More Information
+# Additional Information
 * For license (terms of use), please refer to the file license.md.
-* If you want to contribute, or to extend the framework, you may want to refer to the "How to Contribute" document (contributing.md).
+* To contribute, or to extend the framework, you may want to refer to the "How to Contribute" document (contributing.md).
 * For developers who want to modify or extend the framework, they may start with development guidelines (e.g. coding style, testing checklist) document in the contributing.md, and also additional checklists under the /docs folder.
 * The document features.md outlines the technical features and a list of widgets.
 * The document frameworkDesign.md provides a high level summary of the software architecture.